Marwan-Takrouri/Human-or-Robot-Facebook-Kaggle/README.md

   1. Merge train data with processed data, then drop the unnecessary columns for later modeling.
   2. Split the merged dataset into test and train data
   3. Scale the merged dataset: comparing the two methods MinMaxScaler and StandardScaler, then choose the one with better accuracy.
-  4. Since our data is super imbalanced (103 robots vs 1,881 human), and our target is predicting categorical labels, we choose several supervised models:
+  4. Since our data is severely imbalanced (103 robots vs 1,881 human), and our target is predicting categorical labels, we choose several supervised models:
       1. Balanced RandomForest Classifier
       2. Easy Ensemble AdaBoost Classifier
       3. Gradient Boosting Classifier